WebDaD/amelie/README.md

 This Repository holds all concepts behind rsla and links to the real solutions.

+TODO:
+- Change name (API is not right. maybe engine?)
+- find a logo
+- Add a raml for the server api
+- Add some puml graphics
+  - CLI input parsing
+  - example arch

 - [Concepts](#concepts)
   - [A Log Entry](#a-log-entry)
   - [ID](#id)